FelixOnline/v2/content/articles/2012-12-7-democracy-and-the-law.md

 subtitle: >
   The EU’s implementation of “equality” legislation is undermining national democracy, argues, Christopher Kaye
 date: "2012-12-07 02:36:16 +0000"

 # Attributes from Felix Online V1
 id: "3051"
 old_path: /comment/3051/democracy-and-the-law
 aliases:
  - /comment/3051/democracy-and-the-law
+imported: true
+comments:
+ - 1  The judges in ECJ are appointed by each EU member country we vote for MPMEPs and they appoint a Judge so we have voted for them in way2  The high court in the UK can also make this kind judgement  whilst they cant have a law overturned they can go to Parliament and say the law should be changed3  this is a major point of a judiciary to protect minorities A majority cannot remove the rights of a minority In the US you can see plenty of examples of this Roe vs Wade Perry v Schwarzenegger on Prop 8 in Cali Griggs v Duke Power Co Log Cabin Republicans v United States of America and Brown v Board of EducationhttpenwikipediaorgwikiMinority_group  those that are different from the social majority ie those that hold a majority of positions of power Also we dont live in a democracy we have a representative monarchy The judiciary occupy a different branch in our governmental system and are there to prevent a tyranny of the majority amongst other thingsIf theres

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true